acgoularthub/acgoularthub/README.md

 ### Sobre
-Sou estudante bacharelando em Ciência da Computação pela Universidade do estado do Rio Grande do Norte e estudante técnico superior em Análise e Desenvolvimento de Sistemas pela Anhanguera/UniDerp.
-Desempenhei o cargo de Analista de Infraestrutura de TI como estagiário no Departamento de Ensino a Distância - DEaD - também pela UERN.
+Sou estudante bacharelando em Ciência da Computação pela Universidade do estado do Rio Grande do Norte e sou graduado em técnico superior em Análise e Desenvolvimento de Sistemas pela Anhanguera/UniDerp.
+Desempenhei o cargo de Analista de Infraestrutura de TI, como estagiário, no Departamento de Ensino a Distância - DEaD - também pela UERN.
 Também sou voluntário no Grupo de Segurança da Informação - GSINF/UERN.
 Com interesse em tecnologia, eletrônica e segurança da informação, procuro sempre estar aprendendo mais a respeito desses assuntos e tudo mais acerca.
 Entrand, agora, no mundo de containers e gerenciamento de clusters com docker swarm ou kubernetes, mirando nas habilidades de SRE.

+Atualmente também sou pós graduando pela Faculeste nos cursos de Arquitetura e Gestão de Infraestrutura em T.I. e também em Segurança de Redes de Computadores, com previsão de conclusão ainda para o ano de 2022.

 ---

 ### About

-I'm a bachelor's student in Computer Science at the State University of Rio Grande do Norte (UERN) and a technical graduate (Senior Technician I suppose) student in Systems Analysis and Development at Anhanguera/UniDerp.
+I'm a bachelor's student in Computer Science at the State University of Rio Grande do Norte (UERN) and a technical graduate (Senior Technician I suppose) in Systems Analysis and Development at Anhanguera/UniDerp.
 I held the position of IT Infrastructure Analyst as an intern at the Department of Distance Learning - DEaD - also by UERN.
 I am also a volunteer in the Information Security Group - GSINF/UERN.
 With an interest in technology, electronics and information security, I always try to be learning more about these subjects and everything else about them.
 Now I'm a beginner studying about containers and cluster management with docker swarm or kubernetes, looking to develop SRE skills.

+I am currently also a graduate student at Faculeste in the courses of Architecture and Infrastructure Management in IT and also in Computer Network Security, with completion scheduled for this year.

 ---